VukashinO/LottoApp/README.md

 After that i come with idea to connect the Backend with Front end framework and i made it with Aurelia.
 ## Features
-The project can be downloaded with gitclone the url and the final version on the project is on the branch presentacion The main goal is to render the data with table and for that i made general component that i will reuse across the pages, admin can check the winning tickets, the prize for the ticket, the prize and the loss for that round in total.
+The project can be downloaded with gitclone the url and the final version on the project is on the branch presentacion for the fe part u will need to write in the command prompt au run --watch and for the be u need to build the procejt the first page leads you to Swagger.
+The main goal is to render the data with table and for that i made general component that i will reuse across the pages, admin can check the winning tickets, the prize for the ticket, the prize and the loss for that round in total.
 ## Built with